HowardPWardinkle/howardpwardinkle.github.io/books.md

 by Trish Phillips, Ann Montanaro

-As the title suggest, this has 50 well-thought out projects of varying difficulty.
+As the title suggests, this has 50 well-thought out projects of varying difficulty.
 It also has a great section about the history or popups.

 ### Best Greeting Cards